If your site is struggling to rank in the search engine results: you are losing money.

 Product pages are an additional area where duplicate content is widespread.
-Thus, make sure to create exclusive product descriptions for all inventories, and include other pertinent information.
+Thus, create exclusive descriptions for all of your products, and include other pertinent information.

-This will present important data to your site visitors.
+A unique and descriptive product page will present essential data to your site visitors.
 It should include adding reviews from happy customers and sustaining content.
 You want your customers to have a pleasant visit when they come to your site.

 8. 301 Redirects

-A 301 redirect is the most efficient and search engine friendly method to indicate that a page has been moved.
-You should only use this when the page is “permanently” moved and you have replaced it with new content.
+A 301 redirect is the most efficient and search engine-friendly method to indicate that a page has been moved.
+It would be best to use this only when the page is “permanently” moved and you have replaced it with new content.

 More often than not, people use a temporary 302 to redirect.
-This does not pass the authority of the current page onto the page that it is redirecting to.
+However, this method does not pass the authority of the old page to the new page.

-A temporary redirect is not the same as a permanent one so be sure to use a 301, not a 302, whenever possible.
+A temporary redirect is not the same as a permanent one, so use a 301, not a 302, whenever possible.

 9. Maintain an XML Sitemap

-One of the important technical aspects of SEO perspective is to have an XML sitemap.
-This will allow the search engines to see the entire content of your website when they crawl.
+One of the critical technical aspects of SEO is to have an XML sitemap.
+A sitemap will allow the search engines to quickly see the entire content of your website when they crawl.

 If you have pages that you don’t want the search engine to crawl, then you need to use a robots.txt file.
-If you want to keep some sensitive information private, you add this text file.
-It’s perfect for the check-out area of the site where the privacy of information is a must.
+Likewise, if you’re going to keep some sensitive information private, you add this text file.
+It’s perfect for the checkout area of the site, where the privacy of data is a must.

 11. You Must Have Meta Descriptions

-Now that you’ve added your title tags, your H1’s, and keywords in your content; it’s time to do the meta description.
-Many people don’t truly understand what a Meta description is and they leave it out.
+Now that you’ve added your title tags, H1’s, and keywords in your content, it’s time to do the meta description.
+Unfortunately, many people don’t truly understand what a Meta description is, leaving it out.

-This is the simple description of your page that will allow the search engines to give potential viewers a snippet about your site.
-You must clearly describe what is on the page and have some sort of call to action.
+This simple description of your page will allow the search engines to give potential viewers a snippet about your site.
+You must clearly describe what is on the page and have a call to action.

-If you think it’s not important, see how many times you personally use a meta description before visiting a site.
+If you think it’s unimportant, see how often you use a meta description before visiting a site.

-Microdata is using things like schema and rich snippets.
-They are superior in allowing your site to stand out from your competitors.
+Microdata consists of things like schema and rich snippets.
+They help allow your site to stand out from your competitors.

-It is a very crowded world and even if your business is one that you think is not that popular, you will be surprised how many competitors you really have.
+It is a very crowded world, and even if your business niche is one that you think is not popular, you will be surprised by how many competitors you have.

-You may need to do some research on rich snippets and schema, but microdata is something that every site can benefit from.
+You may need to research rich snippets and schema, but microdata can benefit every site.

 Navigation is a vital aspect of a site.
-It is significant that you build a clear pecking order, which will help when search engines crawl your site.
+Significantly, you build a clear pecking order, which will help when search engines crawl your site.
 Be sure to keep your customers’ journey at the front of your mind.

-Due to the fact that SEO is constantly changing, it’s becoming quite clear that the needs of the consumer should be the first consideration in every marketing strategy.
+Because SEO is constantly changing, it’s becoming clear that the consumer’s needs should be the first consideration in every marketing strategy.

 14. Content Is King-So Start Writing

-The algorithms used to rank pages in search engines are vastly different today than it was five years ago.
+The algorithms used to rank pages in search engines are vastly different today than five years ago.
 The search engines want content that is pertinent to the topic matter.
-If you are writing on carpet cleaning, it will compare it to all the other articles.

 It is going to rank them according to the site that has the best content.
-If you are still keyword stuffing, you are doing it all wrong.
-In fact, keyword stuffing could get your site demoted, not promoted.
+So if you are still keyword stuffing, you are doing it all wrong.
+Keyword stuffing could get your site demoted, not promoted.

-You need to write an article that is pertinent to your site but also something that the people would be interested in viewing.
-The Meta description will get them to look at your page, but your content will keep them there.
+It would help if you wrote an article pertinent to your site and something people would be interested in viewing.
+The title and meta description will get them to look at your page, but your content will keep them there.

 15. Expand To Social Media

 Social media is a gift to businesses.
-Whether it is a small mom and pop shop, or it is a huge corporate conglomerate, makes no difference.
+Whether it is a small mom-and-pop shop or a huge corporate conglomerate, it makes no difference.
 Social media is the marketing opportunity of a lifetime.

 You can connect your web page with your social media accounts, which allows you to meet your customers where they are.
 Who doesn’t have a smartphone tuned into Twitter and Facebook all day long?
 Write content that takes them from their social media site to your page.

 Offer coupons, free estimates, and other attractive offers to get them to see what you have to offer.
-The biggest folly in today’s business marketing plan is not using social media to help boost their revenues.
+The biggest absurdity in today’s business marketing plans is not using social media to help boost their revenues.

 16. Make Your Site Mobile Friendly

-Have you ever tried to get onto a site and it won’t allow you to access because it is not mobile friendly?
+Have you ever visited a website, and the content was formatted for desktop use only?
+It is not a good experience.
+No matter how much you wanted to read the page, you clicked back because it was not optimized for your phone.
 Many of your customers that visit your page will do so from their cell phone or tablet.

 17. Check Your Speed

-One of the most annoying things about a site is when it is so slow it won’t load anything.
-Have you ever tried Black Friday shopping and your icon just sits and spins?
+One of the most annoying things about a site is that it takes too long to load.
+For example, have you ever tried Cyber Monday shopping, and your icon sits and spins?

 You can check your speed by going to this website: http://developers.google.com/speed/pagespeed/insights/.